TIRED OF NETFLIX? LOOKING FOR SOMETHING FUN & EDUCATIONAL TO DO FROM HOME?

 Please join us for a virtual COFFEE TALK and add interest to your day!
-Tuesdays from 11-11:30 one researcher from our Babylab will talk about their research, there will be a chance to ask questions and chat to researchers and other parents.
+Tuesdays from 11-11:30 one researcher from our Babylab will talk about their research, there will be a chance to ask questions and chat to researchers and parents.

 Everyone is welcome!
 Researchers, parents, friends AND babies!